wdi-red-coral/hw-week_04-day_02-ruby-loops-methods/README.md

 ### Double Bonus

 Use `get` to allow the user to input their start line, start station, end line, and end station.

-### Triple Bonus

-Create a class for
-- Station
-- Line
-- Subway